asasinmode/lolmode/champions/senna-souls.md

 ### camps (krugs / gromp)

 First camp kill is skipped (doesn't get included in soul calculations).
-Camps are assumed to be killed on spawn + 16 seconds and respawn every 2:15 which means:
+Camps are assumed to be killed on spawn + 16 seconds and respawn every 2:15 minutes which means:

 At 10 minutes the above gives the total of: